balcortex/100_days_code_web_development/README.md

 ## Day 067 - 2023/11/08

 Today I learned how to add inline style to elements using JavaScript, which is done using the element's style property.

+## Day 068 - 2023/11/09

+Today I learned how to change all the elements of a specific selector using the document.querySelectorAll() and a for loop.